MCP Server

 - Connect Ada to external MCP clients like Claude Desktop and ChatGPT

-- Query and analyze bot data conversationally:
+- Query and analyze AI Agent data conversationally:

 - Access conversation transcripts and summaries for performance review